 To function properly, Blackboard requires a high-speed Internet connection.
 A consistent minimum speed of 3 Mbps or higher is required.

 Check your connection speed now »

 Java is a programming language used in many web applications.
-Blackboard requires Java to power some of its functionality and will work with JRE 6 installed, but for security reasons, JRE 8 is recommended.
+Blackboard requires Java to power some of its functionality, JRE 8 is recommended.

 How to check your Java version »